state-alchemists/zrb/docs/concepts/project.md

 # Simple Project

-At its core, a Project is any directory containing a single file named `zrb_init.py`.
+At its core, a Project is a directory containing a single file named `zrb_init.py`.
 This simple setup is already sufficient for a simple hello-world project.
 Let's see how you can make a Project with a few commands.

 ```bash
 mkdir my-project